ekm01/PLanner/README.md

 # PLanner
-CLI tool for displaying weekly schedule using Google Calender API
+A simple app for displaying weekly schedule using Google Calender API